 Europe’s largest bank recently completed a transition to IBM Cognos from its legacy Business Objects system.
 As one of the Top 6 global banks, serving over 40 million customers worldwide, their network is spread across 64 countries.
 To sail through business-as-usual conditions and turbulent times in the global economy, adaptability was needed in its BI platform to grow its core business and expand business opportunities.
 While legacy BI reports repositories in Business Objects Analytics and Reporting had grown by the thousands across many business areas and departments, the sheer volume of data increasing by millions of records posed performance bottlenecks.
 The business needs had grown fast.
 There was an immediate requirement to visualize historical and current data in real-time by integrating data from multiple systems so that frontline employees could make faster and better decisions.
 The business accumulated an unprecedented amount of big data, and our customers wanted to combine these in the BI to develop insights for increasing customer satisfaction and expanding their business.

 To accomplish these business goals, IBM Cognos was chosen as a new path forward.
-The project goal was to seamlessly complete the migration in 9 months and benefit from IBM Cognos’s AI (Artificial Intelligence) infused BI (Business Intelligence) solution that enables smarter data discovery and drives better cognition of data and decision making through stunning visualizations.
+The project goal was to seamlessly complete the transition in 9 months and benefit from IBM Cognos’s AI (Artificial Intelligence) infused BI (Business Intelligence) solution that enables smarter data discovery and drives better cognition of data and decision making through stunning visualizations.

-Due to an established track record in completing fast-paced projects of this scale with zero disruption, DataTerrain was a natural choice to lead this migration initiative.
+Due to an established track record in completing fast-paced projects of this scale with zero disruption, DataTerrain was a natural choice to lead this transition initiative.
 DataTerrain was also tasked with establishing best practices in the target IBM Cognos system landscape from the outset.

-DataTerrain’s automated migration framework
+DataTerrain’s automated transition framework

 DataTerrain applied its robust methodology for Business Objects to IBM Cognos with the following key tenets: